 As such, it's integral for companies to likewise modernize – to get smarter, innovate and become strategic.
 We need to show, consistently, candidates and employees the value of joining and/or staying with the organization.
 We need to fully understand the value of each employee, what employment brand and employee value proposition truly means to the business, why culture continues to grow in impact and importance, predict future workforce needs before they arise, understand what candidates of all generations are looking for in an opportunity, and what will keep candidates and employees engaged.
 This only scratches the surface.

 Talent acquisition and management strategy is a well oiled machine, with many gears including employment branding, technology, data and analytics, workforce planning and business alignment, to name just a few.
 If one gear in the engine that is talent strategy fractures or grows rusted (transactional, reactive, inconsistent or misaligned with the business), the entire machine will falter.

-In Wednesday's webinar, I really dive into the actionable steps companies can take to shift from operational and tactical to truly strategic, market disrupting ("modern") talent strategy – sharing best practices, experiences and research on how organizations can take the first steps towards maximizing their talent to achieve real business results.
+In Wednesday's webinar, I really delved into the actionable steps companies can take to shift from operational and tactical to truly strategic, market disrupting ("modern") talent strategy – sharing best practices, experiences and research on how organizations can take the first steps towards maximizing their talent to achieve real business results.
 Check out the replay right here!